PlayeRom/flightgear-addon-nasal-namespace-browser/README.md

 - `Up`/`Down` – scroll content with small increments.
 - `PageUp`/`PageDown` – scroll the content by one visible screen.
 - `Esc` – close the window.

+## Performance

+This add-on creates the necessary GUI elements at runtime, so the first time you access a large number of elements, it will take a while.
+Subsequently, once-created GUI elements will be reused, so they won't be recreated, speeding up re-accessing the element.
+However, the first time you access an element with thousands of sub-elements (like `globals`.`local_weather`.`cloudArray`), it can take even several minutes!